 - New computers: With Windows PCs starting at less than $300, this is a valuable website to shop for computers.

 - Refurbished: Most come with a warranty or reasonable return policy.
-Chromebook laptops start at around $80.
+Chromebook laptops start at less than $80.

 You can get Microsoft Office for free for your whole staff and for all students – and even their parents!
 The new version offers both web-based and installed options.
 Plus, Gradelink integrates with Office 365.